Beta License Agreement

 - In the Authorization page, click Authorize.
 Your Sisense BulbiToken is displayed.

-Note: To leverage your Sisense-Enabled Bulb through Pulse, you should have Sisense V6.5 or later and a Zapier account.
+When connecting your bulb to Sisense, you need Sisense V6.5 or later and a Zapier account.
 If you do not have a Zapier account, you can make one for free here.

 To configure Zapier to work with the Sisense-Enabled Bulb: